latex3/tagging-project/documentation/wtpdf/verbatim.md

 the PDF readers's "Attached Files" menu., allowing the user to extract the code and process it in a code editor or other environemnt more directly suited to handling code in an accessible way.

-Some experiences coders may reasonably argue that for such code blocks it is not too important if the document based reading misses details, as it is only used to skim over the code and all real use would be achieved by moving the code to a code editor.
+Some experienced programmers may reasonably argue that for such code blocks it is not too important if the document-based reading misses details, as it is only used to skim over the code and all real use would be achieved by moving the code to a code editor.
 However, not all readers of documents that have such block use code editors, or are familiar enough